-A child sends a message to its parent - the a-th node in its ancestor-list.
-If it is unable to contact the parent, it sends a message to the (a-1)-th node in that list.
+A child waits a certain user-defined time for a response after sending a message to its parent - the a-th node in its ancestorlist.
+If the parent is able to respond, it will.
+The child will receive the response, check whether its request was satisfied with any subtasks, and begin waiting again if that is not the case.
+If no response is obtained within the timeout period, the child sends a message to the (a - 1)-th node in that list.
 This goes on until an ancestor responds to this node's request.
 The ancestor becomes the parent of the current node and normal operation resumes.

-If a node's ancestor-list goes down to size 0, it attempts to obtain the address of some other agent by checking its data distribution and communication overlays.
-If these are the same as the scheduling tree, the node has no means of obtaining any more work to do.
-The mobile agent informs the agent environment that no useful work is being done by this machine, before self-destructing.
-The environment begins to send out requests for work to a list of friends.
-The pseudocode for the fault tolerance algorithm is in Figure 7.
+If a node's ancestor-list goes down to size 0, the computation agent on that node self-destructs and a stationary agent begins to send out requests for work to a list of friends.